-How to create a database diagram from a SQL Server database
+Create a database diagram from a SQL Server database

-- Create or modify relations between database objects
+- Create or modify relations between database objects.

-- Add, rename, or remove columns
+- Add, rename, or remove columns.

-- Add, modify, rename, or remove indexes, keys, constraints, and triggers
+- Add, modify, rename, or remove indexes, keys, constraints, and triggers.

-- Create containers to store logically related objects
+- Create containers to store logically related objects.

-- Navigate between tables and their relations on a database diagram
+- Navigate between tables and their relations on a database diagram.

 Create a SQL Server database diagram

-To create a database diagram, perform the steps:
+To create a database diagram:

 -